MatiasEdM/HubbardED/README.md

 or Open Boundary Conditions (OBC).

 - Features available for the ED in Real Space:
-  - Gound State (GS) Wave Function as a CI-Expansion.
+  - Ground State (GS) Wave Function as a CI-Expansion.
   - Spectrum of the Hamiltonian.
   - (squared) Total Spin of the GS Wave Function.
   - C-Metric of the Fermionic Sign Problem.